10 Best Museums of Boston: Something for Everyone to Explore

-Boston's marvelous museums are sprinkled throughout the city allowing visitors a chance to see a new section of Boston at each stop.
-Explore the Seaport in conjunction with a visit to the ICA, Back Bay with the Boston Public Library, or Fenway while spending time at the Museum of Fine Arts.
-Museums offer options that range from art to play making it necessary to devout more than just one day to sample the all that is offered by Boston's museums.
-There's a little something fro everyone at each of Boston's museums, and all you need is a ticket in to explore the offerings.
+Boston's mix of museums offer options that range from art to play making it necessary to devout more than just one day to sample the all that is offered inside.
+There's a little something for everyone at each of Boston's museums, and all you need is a ticket in to explore the offerings.

 Explore the natural world in the detailed exhibits that live at this Harvard University treasure.
 Examine animals, dinosaurs, fossils, stones, flowers and biology.
 Also enjoy insight into cultures, by region.
 A fantastic find for those who desire to learn more about Natural History.
 Kids go crazy for story time and love walking among the skeletons, fossils and other natural history alive inside this Cambridge museum.
 In addition to the museum itself, they offer many programs geared towards families.
-If you can't get your kids to leave, there's an on-site gift shop sells themed trinkets to remember your trip, and a gift just might entice them out the doors.
+If you can't get your kids to leave, there's an on-site gift shop that sells themed trinkets to remember your trip, and a gift just might entice them out the doors.
 (617-495-3045)

 View works of art by Rembrandt, Dante, Degas, Raphael and Michelangelo as well as the many others that are on display from the personal collection of Ms. Gardner.
 Once her home, it is more like a mansion than a museum.
 The art inside reflects Ms. Gardner's personal passion for Italian and Dutch artwork, and set-up as galleries that surround a central courtyard.
 A gorgeous place to spend a day.
 The Isabella Stewart Gardener Museum is also host to classes and concerts that draw locals who have a passion for art and music.
 These events are scheduled and the schedule is updated often.
 (617-566-1401, 617-278-5156)

 3 Museum of Science

-Who would not love to walk into a Museum and come face to face with a life-sized dinosaur?
+Walk into the Museum of Science and come face to face with a life-sized dinosaur.
 Explore each and every last crook of the Museum of Science and encounter excitement from our past, present and even a glimpse into our future.
 Make math fun in their popular math room.
 Kids are amazed by the lightning show and love the freedom to move that this large space allows.
 Enjoy a show in the Planetarium or take a trip around the world in the Omni theater.
-Exhibits change often, making the Museum of Science a must see on each and every visit.
+Exhibits change often, making the Museum of Science a must see on each and every visit to Boston.
 (617-723-2500)

 1 Museum of Fine Arts, Boston